Pillowmon/yingxuan_IOT_project/README.md

 Last but not least, the realtime database!
 There we can see the total accumulated clicks.
 Button state indicates whether button was clicked, this also updates in real time.

 ![vid3 gif](https://github.com/Pillowmon/yingxuan_IOT_project/assets/160840085/0f3456da-3c46-4350-941a-5fdf2bb60c1e)

+# Future improvements (Things to work on if there was more time)
+- Add additional 5161AS or use 4 digit seven segment display to display larger numbers on the physical set up
+- Add a button for reseting counter
+- Add a way to change increment (ie. each click +2 instead of +1) without having to change the codes
+- Better cable managment
+- Other ways to represent Tens/hundreds digit, eg using different LED colors?